vexuas/djs-typescript-template/README.md

 3. Install dependencies
     - `yarn install`
 4. Add required environment variables
-    - To start your Discord bot, you would need the following core environment variables:
+    - You would need the following core environment variables in order to start your Discord bot:
         - `BOT_TOKEN`
         - `BOT_ID`
         - `GUILD_ID`
-    - These can be defined by creating a `environment.ts` file under `src/config`
-        - `mkdir src/config && touch src/config/environment.ts`
-    - Finally, export the variables above with your data
+    - Generate these configurations using:
         ```
+        yarn config:init
+        ```
+    - Finally, fill in the required variables above with your data
+        ```ts
+        src/config/environment.ts
+        //Bot Configuration; Required
         export const BOT_TOKEN = 'Your Discord Bot Token';
         export const BOT_ID = 'Your Discord Bot ID';
         export const GUILD_ID = 'The Discord Server ID you want the bot to register Slash Commands in'
         ```
+    - Note: You may have noticed at this point there are other environment variables generated as well.
+These are optional to use and is not necessary for the bot to run but they are defined to avoid typescript errors.
+More information on these [variables here](https://github.com/vexuas/djs-typescript-template#advanced-features)
  5. Start your App
      - `yarn start`